dougy147/pdftoref/README.md

 `pdftoref` extracts DOIs from .pdf files, outputs and saves references (BibTex and APA formats), and organizes/classes your articles in `$HOME/articles`.

+# What is does

+What `pdftoref` does first is (1) searches for a DOI in the pdf, (2) looks in Crossref for references thanks to DOI, (3) checks if the title found on Crossref matches the article's (if yes : saves references, places a copy of the article in `$HOME/articles` folder (author_year.pdf) ; if no : asks to enter the title manually).
+If DOI can't be found in pdf : (1) uses `pdftitle` (see below) to extract the title, (2) asks if found title matches the article's (if yes : saves references ; if no : asks to enter the title manually).

+It also automatically checks if the article is already in `$HOME/articles`.
+For an author who has published more than one paper during the same year, articles will not be confused (if they're really different articles, else `pdftoref` will pass), and the last article added to the `$HOME/articles` folder will be renamed this way : author_year_a.pdf.

 ## Getting Started

 ### Prerequisites